 - In Spain: El Mundo, El País, and Crónica Global covered Mighton’s February visit to Spain where the number of students using JUMP Math (11,000 currently) could triple next year.

-- In Massachusetts: This year, 31% of students using JUMP Math at the Browne Middle School in Chelsea, right outside of Boston, are on track to make two years' growth in one year, as measured by the iReady diagnostic.
-Many have had interrupted formal education and go to Browne performing several years behind their grade level (88% are low-income / 83% are Latino).
-Last year, proficiency rates in math hovered around 16%.
+- In Massachusetts: This year, 21% of students using JUMP Math at the Browne Middle School in Chelsea, right outside of Boston, made two years' growth in one year, as measured by the iReady diagnostic.

 - In NYC: Founder John Mighton is working with two teachers from the Manhattan Charter School to develop their mastery of the JUMP Math approach in order to prepare them to train and support other NYC teachers who want to implement our curriculum.
 This peer-to-peer model for helping elementary school teachers develop their skills and confidence in teaching math is funded by The Heckscher Foundation for Children.

 - In Arizona: Mighton spoke at the Effective Schools Conference and The Arizona Science Center (which provides JUMP Math PD workshops).
 He was joined by Kristi Baird, Assistant Superintendent of Catholic Schools in the Diocese of Memphis, who shared her experience with the curriculum.
 The Desert Marigold School in Phoenix (using JUMP Math in grades 1-8) welcomed John for a demo lesson.
 KTAR News (92.3FM) covered his visit.

 - Evidence for ESSA: JUMP Math is included as a “promising” curriculum on Evidence for ESSA, a new web-based resource from The Center for Research and Reform in Education (CRRE) at Johns Hopkins University.